SpectralVectors/RightMouseNavigation/README.md

 You can adjust the threshold for when you navigate/open menus by adjusting the time the mouse button is held, or distance the cursor travels in __Edit__ > __Preferences__ > __Addons__ > __View 3D: Right Mouse Navigation__ by clicking the dropdown arrow and tweaking the values there.

+Additionally, in the settings, you can change the cursor resetting behavior.
+By default, the cursor will stay in the center after navigation exit, matching where the navigation crosshair was.
+If you want to instead set the cursor back to the location where you initally clicked Right Mouse Button (old behavior before 0.1.9), you can enable the setting.

 ## Acknowledgements and Thanks

 Big thanks to __Biaru__ for fixing the context menu/cursor location bug, and adding a 'mouse movement' threshold, in addition to the time threshold for fine-tuning when you navigate vs open the context menu!